Optimal differentially private kernel learning with random projection: Introduction

-While random projections have previously been used in privacy-preserving linear classification and optimization \citep{rp_svm_linear,arora2022differentially}, their role in achieving optimality for differentially private kernel methods has not been explored.
-This work provides the first result demonstrating that random projection can yield minimax-optimal performance in the differentially private kernel learning setting.
-Our findings show that the trade-off between privacy and utility in kernel methods can be optimally balanced through random projection, offering a principled pathway for designing private algorithms that are both theoretically grounded and practically scalable.

 Our analysis also leads to several byproduct results of independent interest.
-First, we obtain improved generalization bounds for existing differentially private kernel ERM algorithms.
+First, we obtain improved excess risk bounds for existing differentially private kernel ERM algorithms.
 Second, we propose a novel objective perturbation algorithm for differentially private linear ERM that achieves \emph{dimension-free} excess risk bounds.
 Previously, such guarantees were attainable only through noisy gradient descent methods \citep{rp_svm_linear,arora2022differentially}.
 Unlike gradient-based approaches, our method requires fewer hyperparameters, thereby reducing the privacy overhead associated with private hyperparameter tuning and offering a practical alternative for differentially private learning.
+Related materials are deferred in Appendix~\ref{sec:linear}.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:problem} formulates the differentially private kernel ERM problem and introduces key definitions regarding differential privacy and kernel models.
 Section~\ref{sec:alg} proposes differentially private kernel ERM algorithms based on random projection and discusses their privacy guarantees.
 Section~\ref{subsec:rp} begins by extending random projection from Euclidean spaces to RKHS.
 Section~\ref{subsec:rp_alg} presents two algorithms: one for the squared loss (Algorithm~\ref{alg:dprp_reg}) and another for the Lipschitz-smooth loss (Algorithm~\ref{alg:dprp_cls}).
 The respective privacy guarantees are stated in Theorems~\ref{thm:dprp_reg_priv} and \ref{thm:dprp_cls_priv}.